-30 Church Statistics You Need to Know for 2024
+30 Church Trends You Need to Know for 2024

 It’s been a few years since Covid 19, and churches are just now starting to recover.
 Online services remain popular, but in-person church attendance remains steady.
 While some of the statistics we found below may seem disappointing, we can use this information for our benefit.